MohammedImaad/theoffice/README.md

 # Theoffice

-Generates a random quote by one of the office characters everytime generate button is pressed.
+Generates a random quote by one of the characters from "The Office" everytime generate button is pressed.
 Tweets the quote with a hashtag if the tweet button is pressed.
 Uses the API https://www.officeapi.dev/ for the quotes.

 ## Development server